motion/orbit/projects/blog/src/pages/hello-world/index.md

 And I'm not talking about _fanciness_ here.
 While the interfaces of movies are often ridiculous and impractical (who can keep their arms up like that for more than a few minutes?), what they do get right is a level of fluidity and unification that has actually _regressed_ since the pre-internet era.

-Let's boil it down.
+Operating Systems used to give us a lot more flexibility than The Cloud of today.
+We could for the most part take files and use them across different apps.
+We could search across all our information.

+But Operating Systems were replaced by browser tabs, and for all the incredible good thats done, the trend has been anti-Iron-Man.
+I think there's room for a platform that fixes that: by mandating apps on it sync their "data" to a common form in exchange for some really compelling abilities.

 I want to live in a world where:

-- You can navigate related knowledge all in one place.
+- You can navigate related knowledge under one interface.
-- You can be confident the information is complete, accurate, up to date.
+- You can be confident your information is complete, accurate, up to date.
 - You can explore it flexibly: by people, topics, time, etc.
-- It augments you as you normally work, using what you do to show what you missed.
+- You are augmented as you work: seeing contextually relevant information.
 - You can explore, correlate, build, script and extend it.
-- You can do all of this without having to expose it to a 3rd party company.
+- You can do all of this without having to expose your data to any external company.

-Before explaining in any more depth, here is Orbit as of today:
+Before explaining in any more depth, here is Orbit today:

 [video]

-Operating Systems used to give us a lot more flexibility than The Cloud of today.
-We could for the most part take files and use them across different apps.
-We could search across all our information.

-But Operating Systems were replaced by browser tabs, and ever since the trend has been anti-Iron-Man.
-I think there's room for a platform that fixes that: by mandating that apps on it sync their "data" to a common form.

-If Orbit can do that well enough, we may be able to get enough demand that it will force cloud platforms to let us gain a lot more control over our data.
-So we can explore it how our films have always imagined it should be.

 ### Orbit, The Strategy

-Orbit wants to be a _really good platform for knowledge management_, essentially replacing the clunky and stale intranet systems we use today.
-How do we get there?
-Orbit is making a big bet: being uniquely user-aligned is the only way to get real distribution.
+Orbit wants to be a _really good platform for knowledge management_, replacing clunky and stale intranet systems of today.
+To do that, it has to have access to basically all of your information.

-It has to be _uniquely user aligned_.
-This isn't just some buzzword.
-Throughout user testing we consistenly found people hesitant to trust anyone, let alone an early startup with _all of their data_.

-But by being completely private, Orbit de-risks "testing the water".
-A risk-free trial where you can test out Orbit leads us into a far better incentive structure for us.

-It forces us to actually care about the UX.
-And it lets us avoid becoming a "sales first":

-1. The product must sell itself by being actually good.
-2. You can test it with no cost or risk to you or your company.
-3. You can do this without even needing to trust our word, firewall it!
+But there's a misaligned incentive there.
+People don't want to trust a single company with all of their data.
+But a knowledge platform really should have everything!

+We thought we'd reached a roadblock.
+It was hard to get anyone to install it, even as a trial.
+We we're stuck at distribution.

+It took a lot of exploration to realize something though.
+Computers today are fast, powerful, and have lots of disk space.
+The knowledge that's actually important to you is often not very large at all.
+What if we could run Orbit privately, entirely on your computer, and avoid having any cloud or on premise server?

+By doing this, Orbit would de-risk "testing the water".
+You can actually firewall Orbit so it only has access to sync data directly from your integrations: Gmail, Confluence, Slack and the like.

+That would mean:

+1. You can try it risk-free: both in cost and security, unlike the cloud.
+2. There's absolutely no sales cycle or "install" process, unlike on-prem.

+And with that, we realized, we'd naturally land into a much better incentive structure!
+A risk-free trial means **the product must actually be good**.
+We can't hide behind a sales team.

-I think this solves what would have been a near-impossible distribution story for a very early stage startup that's trying to touch all your data.
-But I understand that distribution is only half the battle.
+I think this solves what would have been a near-impossible distribution story for a very early stage startup that's trying to unify your data.

-### Orbit, The Platform
+### Orbit, In Detail

+[Skip to the end](#going-forward) if you aren't interested in feature-level details!
+This section goes into some of what we've built and are planning to build.

-#### The Bit
+#### Bit

-The fundamental unit of information.
-Where SaaS products have their data behind their own unique interfaces and APIs, Orbit requires its apps to sync data into a common fundamental unit: **The Bit**.
-A bit to Orbit is like a file to an operating system.
-It allows Orbit to search, view, and unify disparate data.
+We're calling a "file" in orbit a "Bit".
+Where SaaS products have data behind unique interfaces and APIs, Orbit apps sync to a common fundamental unit: the bit, which can be text or HTML, for now.

-#### Orbit Home
+#### Home

-The Orbit Home is essentially its Start Menu / Spotlight / Siri.
-It's your Tony Stark interface, powered by bits of information.
-Right now it shows recent activity, a Directory of people, and your Search bar.
+The Orbit Home is your starting point.
+It will aim to be the Tony Stark interface, powered by bits of information.
+For now it's a lot like Spotlight with some recent activity and a directory of people.

-> Option+Space opens Orbit Home
+> Option+Space opens your Orbit Home

 #### Language

-Orbit comes with a brand new and [state of the art](https://arxiv.org/pdf/1803.08493.pdf) Natural Language engine.
-Importantly, it runs quickly on-device, and is custom to you: it's relevancy is powered by both interesting words in English as well as their relative frequency in your corpus.
-This powers the on-device search, related items, and interesting word extraction.
+Orbit comes with a [state of the art](https://arxiv.org/pdf/1803.08493.pdf) Natural Language engine.
+Importantly, it runs quickly on-device and custom to you: it's relevancy is powered by both interesting words in English as well as their relative frequency in your corpus.
+This powers our search, related items, and interesting word extraction.

 #### Context

 Context, or augmented computing, will be the first big step for Orbit to feel magical and deliver on the "future of computing" experience we want to deliver.

-It starts with a custom OCR engine we've built that focuses on one thing: being the fastest in the world.
-We've gotten it down to under 180ms for scanning a large and dense page of text and we have a clear path to haiving it use less than 1% of your total laptop battery when always-on.
+It's powered by a custom OCR engine we've built that focuses on one thing: being the fastest in the world.
+We've gotten it down to under 180ms for scanning a large and dense page of text and we have a clear path to improve!
+It will use <1% of your total laptop battery.

 What does it mean?
 When writing an email, talking on Slack, browsing the Web, reading a Jira ticket, or really doing anything you do on your computer, Orbit can understand what you are looking at.